ilaclac/to-do-dash/README.md

-# to-do-dash

 ## Hello,

 thank you for taking the time and checking out this homework!

 I've hosted the app on Vercel, you can take a look at:

 ### https://to-do-dash.vercel.app/